jfcloutier/karma_agency/notes/agency/policies.md

 * notifies originating CAs that it has rejected all other received policies,
 * processes the accepted policy, if any

 Note: A CA processes at most one policy at a time.
 A new time frame is started only once the accepted policy, if any, is rejected or executed.
-A CA's timeframe must thus be qualitatively longer than that of its umwelt CAs, to the point where, to an observer, it operates on a different time scale.
+A CA's timeframe must thus be qualitatively longer than that of its umwelt CAs, to the point where, to an observer, it operates on a different time scale than its umwelt.

 For each other goal in the accepted policy: